-In December 2018, a United States District Court Judge for the Northern District of Texas ruled that the individual mandate is (i) unconstitutional as a result of the associated tax penalty being repealed by Congress as part of the Tax Act and (ii) not severable from the rest of the ACA, and that as a result the entire ACA is invalid.
-On December 18, 2019, the U.S. Court of Appeals for the Fifth Circuit affirmed the district court's decision that the individual mandate is unconstitutional, but remanded the case to the district court to reconsider the severability question.
+In December 2018, the United States District Court for the Northern District of Texas ruled that the individual mandate is (i) unconstitutional as a result of the associated tax penalty being repealed by Congress as part of the Tax Act and (ii) not severable from the rest of the ACA, and that as a result the entire ACA is invalid.
+In December 2019, the U.S. Court of Appeals for the Fifth Circuit affirmed the district court's decision that the individual mandate is unconstitutional, but remanded the case to the district court to reconsider the severability question.
+The Supreme Court of the United States granted certiorari on March 2, 2020, and heard oral argument on November 10, 2020.
+On February 10, 2021, the Biden Administration withdrew the federal government's support for overturning the ACA.
+The case is expected to be decided by mid-2021.
 It is unclear how the ultimate decision in this case, or other efforts to repeal, replace, or invalidate the ACA or its implementing regulations, or portions thereof, will impact the ACA and implementation.

 Other healthcare-related legislative and regulatory initiatives and reforms have been proposed and adopted in the United States since the ACA was enacted.
 In August 2011, the Budget Control Act of 2011, among other things, created measures for automatic spending reductions under certain circumstances.
 A Joint Select Committee on Deficit Reduction tasked with recommending a targeted deficit reduction of at least \$1.2 trillion for the years 2013 through 2021 was unable to reach required goals, thereby triggering the legislation's automatic reductions.
-This has resulted in aggregate reductions of Medicare payments to providers of, on average, 2% per fiscal year through 2029 unless Congress takes additional action.
+In conjunction with the operation of subsequently enacted law, this has resulted in aggregate reductions of Medicare payments to providers of, on average, 2% per fiscal year through 2030, with the exception of a temporary suspension from May 1, 2020 through December 31, 2020, unless Congress takes additional action.
 The American Taxpayer Relief Act of 2012, which was signed into law in January 2013, among other things further reduced Medicare payments to several types of providers.

 Moreover, payment methodologies may be subject to changes in healthcare legislation and regulatory initiatives.
-For example, effective January 1, 2014, CMS began bundling into the hospital outpatient prospective payment rate the Medicare payments for most laboratory tests ordered while a patient received services in a hospital outpatient setting.
+For example, beginning in 2018, CMS has maintained a reduced rate of payment under the Medicare outpatient prospective payment system and ambulatory surgical center payment system for certain separately payable drugs or biologics acquired under the 340B Drug Pricing Program, and a CMS indicated in a recent rule that it will continue to consider setting an even lower payment rate based on collected hospital survey data.
 We expect that additional state and federal healthcare reform measures will be adopted in the future, any of which could limit the amounts that federal and state governments will pay for healthcare products and services, which could result in reduced demand for any product candidate we develop or complementary or companion diagnostics or additional pricing pressures.